Eco Tree Care - Tree Surgery Woodland Management Tree Surgeons Tree Surgeon Stump Grinding Herts Essex

 Many people joke that for successful tree planting all you need to do is dig a hole and put the tree in green side up.
 Well, yes, at a basic level this is it in a nutshell.
 But research over the past 20 years shows that there are many factors to be considered right from plant handling and supply through to on going management and aftercare, that need to be done correctly to ensure planting success.

-Below are photos of recent woodlands that we have planted in Wales, Cheshire and Somerset
+Below are photos of new woodlands that we have planted in London, Wales, Cheshire, Somerset, Essex and Hertfordshire.

 Trees are supplied cheapest as bare-root transplants during the dorment winter months.
-Planting needs to be well planned as the trees are supplied from the nurseries straight away after they are dug up from the planting beds, and should be planted as soon as possible after delivery.
+Planting needs to be well planned as the trees are supplied from the nurseries straight from the nursery beds, and should be planted as soon as possible after delivery.
 Problems can occur from rough handling and if left too long, the roots are prone to drying out (dessication) or can succumb to rot.

 When planting it is essential that the trees are kept in their bags until they are ready to be placed gently into the holes.
-Roots can quickly dry out if exposed to the wind.
+Roots can quickly dry out if exposed to the windy or dry weather conditions.

 Tree shelters and canes are used to protect young trees during their intitial growing years.
 Advice can be given as to what is suitable for the location.

 Ongoing management of planted woodlands needs to be factored into the cost and time of the project at the planning stage.
-Many well meaning people and organisations have planted woodlands without this consideration only to encounter problems later on, or in some cases this has just been forgotton about.
+Many well meaning people and organisations have planted woodlands without this consideration only to encounter problems later on, or in some cases the woodland has just been forgotton about and it's development suffered or simply failed.

 Watering during dry spells during the first growing season